johnalison/WorkingPhilosophy/Lists.md

 # Meditations

 - Focus on the breath, look for the point where the focus is coming from, focus on that like it is the breath.

+# Things I want to learn

+- Brazilian Jiu-Jitzu
+- CPR
+- How to swim
+- How to punch
+- How to shoot a gun